unaffected/ruthless.heavens/README.md

 - All other players have been declared losers.
 - **Immortality**: Reach the peak of power via the body skill tree.
-- **Omniscient**: Reach the peak of power via the mind skill tree.
+- **Omniscience**: Reach the peak of power via the mind skill tree.
-- **Transcendent**: Reach the peak of power via the soul skill tree.
+- **Transcendence**: Reach the peak of power via the soul skill tree.

 Additionally, there are secondary win conditions that may come into play in a variety of situations, such as when specific cards are played or when specific events are revealed during the event phase.